mckinsey/vizro/vizro-ai/docs/pages/get-started/quickstart.md

         df = px.data.gapminder()

         vizro_ai = VizroAI()
-        vizro_ai.plot(df, "create a line graph for GDP per capita for each continent.
+        vizro_ai.plot(df, "create a line graph for GDP per capita since 1950 for each continent.
 Mark the x axis as Year, y axis as GDP Per Cap and don't include a title", explain=True)
         ```
     === "Result"
         [![LineGraph]][LineGraph]